 Paying Off a Cash Advance Balance

-Cash advance balances are separate from your purchases balance and payments are split up among the balances.
-If you only make the minimum payment, it will likely be applied to the balance with the lowest interest rate - that's up to your credit card issuer.
-Only the payment amount above the minimum will be applied to the balance with the highest interest rate, which is likely your cash advance balance.
-So, if you're carrying multiple balances, you'll have to pay more than the minimum if you want to reduce the cash advance balance.
+The payment amount above the minimum will be applied to the balance with the highest interest rate, which is likely your cash advance balance.
+If you're carrying multiple balances, you'll have to pay more than the minimum if you want to reduce the cash advance balance quickly.

 When a Cash Advance Isn't Cash